Agora Financial is a subsidiary of The Agora Inc., a “marketplace for ideas” that’s been around since 1979.

-Agora Financial readers were aware of the housing bubble, the credit bubble, the excesses underlying the Panic of ’08, the pending collapse of Lehman Bros. and the bankruptcy of American Airlines well before they happened — and in many cases, were able to prosper while other investors got blindsided.
+Throughout our history, we’ve consistently beaten the mainstream financial media to the punch.
+Our readers were aware of the tech bubble, the housing bubble, the credit bubble, the excesses underlying the Panic of ’08, the pending collapse of Lehman Bros. and the bankruptcy of American Airlines well before they happened — and in many cases, were able to prosper while other investors got blindsided.

 Executive publisher Addison Wiggin, a New York Times best-selling author and the driving force behind the critically acclaimed documentary film I.O.U.S.A, and our editorial team continue to challenge traditional publishing outlets by offering irreverent, insightful commentary where others fear to tread.

 Agora Financial’s parent company, The Agora, moved to the historic Mount Vernon district of Baltimore in 1994.